StephenLeonardo/eventara-api/README.md

-## EveHunt-API
+## Eventara-API
-This is an API for the app evehunt, it is used on the purpose of getting and sending data regarding events.
+This is an API for the app Eventara, it is used on the purpose of getting and sending data regarding events.
 You can check the api through https://stephenleo.pythonanywhere.com/swagger/

 ## Motivation
 I saw a lot of people in my campus looking for events through my campus Line Square which ignited this idea of me creating an app for it.